omnilaboratory/OmniBOLT-spec/OmniBOLT-05-Atomic-Swap-among-Channels.md

 > -- https://www.investopedia.com/terms/a/atomic-swaps.asp

-In general, atomic swaps take place between different block chains, for exchanging tokens with no trust of each other.
+In general, atomic swaps take place between different blockchains, for exchanging tokens with no trust in each other.
 Channels defined in OmniBOLT can be funded by any token issued on OmniLayer.
-If one needs to trade his tokens, say USDT, for some one else's Bitcoins, both parties are required to acknowledge receipt of funds of USDT and BTC, within a specified timeframe using a cryptographic hash function.
-If one of the involved parties fails to confirm the transaction within the timeframe, then the entire transaction is voided, and funds are not exchanged, but refunded to original account.
-The latter action ensures to remove counterparty risk.
+If one needs to trade his tokens, say USDT, for someone else's Bitcoins, both parties are required to acknowledge receipt of funds of USDT and BTC, within a specified timeframe using a cryptographic hash function.
+If one of the involved parties fails to confirm the transaction within the timeframe, then the entire transaction is voided, and funds are not exchanged, but refunded to the original account.
+The latter action ensures to the removal of counterparty risk.

 The standard swap procedure between channels is: